 Jean Monnet Lecture by EmergEU

-This is the first Guest Lecture organised by the Jean Monnet Centre for Excellence on Crises and Emergencies in EU Integration (EmergEU).
+This is a guest lecture organised by the Jean Monnet Centre for Excellence on Crises and Emergencies in EU Integration (EmergEU).
 EmergEU is embedded within the existing interdisciplinary Centre for European Research in Maastricht (CERiM).

 In the upcoming three years (2024-2027), EmergEU will explore crises and emergencies in EU integration from an interdisciplinary perspective.
 The Centre seeks to illuminate the evolving discourse surrounding the multifaceted challenges related to the responses to crises and emergencies that have threatened the EU’s foundations.
 Recent examples include issues related to the rule of law, the COVID-19 pandemic, energy security, environmental crises, and the ongoing military conflict in Ukraine.
 Addressing such challenges demands responses that may reshape the EU’s institutional structures and policymaking processes.